chovanecadam/cybersecurity/port-redirection-and-tunelling.md

 -R [bind_address:]port
 ```

-Usage:
+### Usage:

 ```
 1) ssh -NR 3307:127.0.0.1:3306 eve@eve
 2) ssh -NR alice:3307:127.0.0.1:3306 alice@alice
 ```

-This command will open new listening port on the destination, which we ssh to.
-Any connection to this port will be forwarded back the to client, from which we started the connection.
+This command will open a new listening port on the destination, which we ssh to.
+Any connection to this port will be forwarded back to the client, from which we started the connection.
 Hence the name *remote* port forwarding.

-In the first example we initiate the connection from a host back to our machine.
-This can be useful if firewall block inbound ssh traffic, but allows outbound ssh traffic.
+In the first example, we initiate the connection from a host back to our machine.
+This can be useful if the firewall blocks inbound ssh traffic, but allows outbound ssh traffic.
+We can then access Eve's port 3306 accessible only from her localhost from 127.0.0.1:3307 on our machine.

-In the second example we start the connection from our machine and forward any connection made to 3307 to alice's localhost 3306 - this can be usefull if we want to publicly expose a port which is otherwise blocked by firewall.
+In the second example, we start the connection from our machine and forward any connection made to 3307 to Alice's localhost 3306 - this can be useful if we want to publicly expose a port that is otherwise blocked by the firewall.
 This isn't possible in the default configuration, but can be changed:

 ```
 # /etc/ssh/sshd_config